-- a.
-Pruning of more than 10 per cent of the crown of a Tree in a 12-month period (except for deadwood in accordance with Section 2 of this Part); - b. any removal of a Tree; and/or - c. any works within the Structural Root Zone.
+- c.
+Any Pruning of more than 10 per cent of the crown of a Tree in a 12-month period (except for deadwood in accordance with Section 2 of this Part); - d. any removal of a Tree; and/or - e. any pruning or removal of roots (greater than 40mm in diameter) from a Tree inside it's Tree Protection Zone; and/or any works within the Structural Root Zone. - f. any alteration (excavation or fill) to the soil level within the Tree Protection Zone of a Tree on the land or on adjoining land.